 The best way to manage relapse is to stay ahead of it.
-But, if a relapse does occur, it is important to know that it does not mean that a person has failed.
-Relapses, especially those where recovery comes quickly after, are often viewed as bumps in a long, winding road of recovery.
-There is no shame in relapsing as long as the efforts are made to get back on track.
+But, if a relapse does occur, it does not mean that a person has failed.
+Relapses, especially those where recovery comes quickly after, are bumps in a long, winding road of recovery.
+There is no shame in relapsing as long as making efforts to get back on track.

 Drug and Alcohol Rehab in California